hmonroe/guiguts/README.txt

 Version 1.0.1.
 Revamped spell checker including in Word Frequency popup to handle UTF-8.
 Fixed "wide character in print" error by running utf8::encode.
-Got rid of undo on fix page separatorpopup which does not work properly.
 Improved regexp to search for orphaned markup per RoryConnor.
 Cleared undo cache after HTML autogenerate.
 Set command to open browser for non-Windows OS and use it for external operations.
 Dictionary search on the external operations menu